pedroparedesbranco/TreeDiff/README.md

 * `trip_treediff`, it computes the Triplets metric with low memory usage.
 * `trip_sht`, it computes the Triplets metric efficiently.

+These executables can be found in the main directory.

 ## Commands

 To use this TreeDiff, the following commands can be used: